 Safe transportation of children with physical disabilities is essential for their participation in daily activities.
 This study explores how parents of children with physical disabilities in Ontario are currently transporting their children.
 The goal is to support advocacy efforts to ensure children with disabilities have access to services and equipment that will allow them to be transported safely.

 This study looks at two different “apps” to help young people practice fine motor skills at home – Dexteria and Spell Tracer.
 In both apps, kids trace patterns on a tablet.
 Spell Tracer includes many features similar to video games.
 We want to know if designing therapy games to be more like entertainment video games impacts kids’ experience of the activity.

 Cerebral palsy (CP) is the most frequent cause of physical disability in children in Canada, affecting 2-2.5/1000 children every year.
 This project aims to establish a Canadian Cerebral Palsy Registry, to provide an epidemiologic profile of CP in Canada reflecting the full heterogeneity of the disorder and provide a platform for population-based research on CP.
 It will serve to estimate the incidence, prevalence and distribution of cerebral palsy in Canada, while facilitating research in this field.

-We want to explore what health and wellness means to young people with spina bifida and what health activities are important in their everyday lives.
+We want to explore what health and wellness means to young people with physical disabilities and what health activities are important in their everyday lives.
 We want to hear about what sort of things you do or want to do to be healthy and feel good.

 We want parents/guardians (any adult family member in a caregiving role) of Bloorview clients ages 12 to 25 to complete a 5-minute survey two times to tell us what they think of their child’s transition readiness.